williln/django-tracer/README.md

 # Thanks!

-Special thanks to [Rolf Håvard Blindheim](https://github.com/rhblind) for graciously turning over the name `django-tracer` to us to be able to use it for this project.
+Special thanks to [Rolf Håvard Blindheim](https://github.com/rhblind) for graciously turning over the name `django-tracer` to us so we could use it for this project.

 ## Need help?

-[REVSYS](http://www.revsys.com?utm_medium=github&utm_source=jslog4kube) can help with your Python, Django, and infrastructure projects.
+[REVSYS](http://www.revsys.com?utm_medium=github&utm_source=djangotracer) can help with your Python, Django, and infrastructure projects.
 If you have a question about this project, please open a GitHub issue.
 If you love us and want to keep track of our goings-on, here's where you can find us online:

 <a href="https://revsys.com?utm_medium=github&utm_source=django-tracer"><img src="https://pbs.twimg.com/profile_images/915928618840285185/sUdRGIn1_400x400.jpg" height="50" /></a>
 <a href="https://twitter.com/revsys"><img src="https://cdn1.iconfinder.com/data/icons/new_twitter_icon/256/bird_twitter_new_simple.png" height="43" /></a>